 There is, however, another strategy landowners can use to maximize their potential passive income: Furnishing the rental.
 This is an easy, cost-effective way to improve the value of your property and command higher rents.
-Offering a furnished rental makes your property appealing to a more affluent, mobile demographic that’s willing and able to pay for the convenience of a pre-furnished living space.
+Offering a furnished rental makes your property appealing to a more affluent, mobile demographic that’s willing and able to pay for the convenience of pre-furnished living space.

-The basics of a furnished property
+The basics of a furnished rental property

 Fully furnished rentals need to include all of the appliances, furniture and accessories necessary to live comfortably.
 This includes couches, chairs, tables and more.
-While the degree to which you furnish your property will largely depend on personal preference, it’s important to realize that the easier it is for a tenant to move into your rental property, the higher the price you can command.
+While the degree to which you furnish your rental will largely depend on personal preference, it’s important to realize that the easier it is for a tenant to move into your rental property, the higher the price you can command.

 Of course, furnished properties may not be desirable in certain markets.
 Rural or outer suburban real estate markets may not have the same demand for furnished apartments present in dense, urban areas, where modern professionals congregate.

 While it’s not suitable for every property or every market, furnishing your rental units makes a lot of sense for investors operating in dense, highly populated markets with strong business centers nearby.
 Take a look at what furniture can do for your rental—and, more importantly, your investment prospects:

 Improved rental income

 One of the primary benefits associated with furnishing a rental property is that you will immediately be able to command higher rents.
 People are willing to pay for the convenience of living in a space that’s already been decorated and prepared for them.
 Furniture represents a one-time investment that will increase your operating income.